 Under Florida law, a paternity action may be commenced by the mother, alleged father, or the Florida Department of Revenue.
 However, depending upon who is petitioning the court for a paternity determination, will control the extent to which legal rights to the child will be established.
 For example, if the Florida Department of Revenue is seeking a court order regarding the paternity of a child, they are doing so for the sole purpose of gaining a child support order.
 Therefore, even if paternity is established under their petition, the court will only enter a child support order, the father will not be granted any other legal rights such as visitation or custody.
 However, if the mother or alleged father has brought the paternity action, they must seek specific relief in their petition in addition to acknowledgment of the paternity, this may include establishing a timesharing plan or a child support order.

 When a paternity action is filed, the court will determine parentage through testimonial evidence or genetic testing.
 Almost all cases require genetic testing, however, if you bring a paternity claim prior to the birth of a child the court will order the test, but the test and case will not be completed until after the birth of the child.
 Other evidence regarding paternity may also be presented.
 Such evidence includes the parent’s relationship, the relationship with other individuals, and the parent’s conduct regarding the paternity of the child.

 Beyond the biological relation to a child, the legal connection is one that many fathers hold onto as they are able to have say and right in their child’s life.
 However, gaining these parental rights can be difficult and may involve a paternity action.
-Therefore, contact your Pensacola Child Custody Attorney today to discuss your options and what steps are needed in your specific case.
+Therefore, contact your attorney today to discuss your options and what steps are needed in your specific case.